 - Planned roadmap includes voice-over-WLAN throughout the company, as well as wireless mesh via 802.11n

 Aerohive Wi-Fi gives lighting company availability, reliability

-Acuity Brands' existing WLAN was made up of a network of autonomous access points, and maintenance was proving to be increasingly unwieldy.
-Because their current WLAN lacked any centralized management, installation or upgrades had to be done onsite, access point by access point, at a typical cost/timeframe of about 30 minutes each.
+Acuity Brands’ existing WLAN was made up of a network of autonomous access points, and maintenance was proving to be increasingly unwieldy.
+Because their current WLAN lacked any centralized management, installation or upgrades had to be done onsite, access point-by-access point, at a typical cost of about 30 minutes each.
 In order to ensure continuity, IT staff was often forced to conduct this time-consuming process overnight.
 The result was a virtually insurmountable maintenance task, given that Acuity Brands is a global deployment featuring hundreds of separate access points.

 Troubleshooting was also very difficult, due to inaccessible logs.
 “We didn’t actually have an open project when we first met with Aerohive,” Brunson says.
 “We just knew what we wanted our WLAN product to do.
 We were extremely frustrated because we could see the promise of the technology - particularly with things like Voice over WLAN - but we just couldn’t see how to get there from where we were.”

 Acuity Brands’ first consideration was to secure the deployment, as well has to ensure the high availability and reliability required to use the WLAN to run their mission-critical ERP systems.
 “Uptime is a key performance indicator for my team in every facet of every implementation, be it WLAN, LAN, MAN, or WAN,” Brunson says.

 Guest Access and VoIP